 Heather Broadbent has a B.Sc in Environmental Science and Biology from Trent University.
 As the senior lab technologist of the CAWT, Heather oversees project implementation, laboratory testing and data analysis.
-Heather has been a key player in the laboratory’s good standing with CALA and is assisting in the CAWTs pursuit of ISO 17025 accreditation.
+Heather has been a key player in the laboratory’s good standing with CALA and assisting in the CAWT’s achievement in obtaining ISO/IEC 17025:2005 certification.
 Heather has extensive experience in the implementation, testing, and verification of wastewater treatment technologies and is skilled in the maintenance and operation of various highly analytical instruments.

 Shan Shan Li holds a B.Eng. degree in Chemical Engineering from Tianjin University.
 Shan Shan has extensive knowledge and experience in using a variety of modern analytical instrumentation, methods development, and in operating ISO17025 accredited laboratories.
 Before joining the CAWT, Shan Shan earned over 7 years of experience working in one of the world’s leading inspection, verification, and testing companies.
-At the CAWT, Shan Shan is responsible for laboratory testing, method development, CALA proficiency testing trials, and is assisting CAWT in obtaining ISO17025 accreditation.
+At the CAWT, Shan Shan is responsible for laboratory testing, method development, and CALA proficiency testing trials.
+She assisted in the ISO/IEC 17025:2005 certification process.

 Joy Zhu – Senior Technician/Instrumentation Specialist